ocoretech/CTF-workbook/VulnForum.md

 Go back to the URL, where it says Invalid Domain.
 Refresh the page and it will display a login page, you can login with tha same credentials which you used to create the new account.

-After logging in, create a new user.
-Before creating a user, head back to the home page and click on the link highlighted on Toby's name and copy the hash value in the URL.
+Head back to the home page and click on the hyperlink highlighted on Toby's name and copy the hash value in the URL.

 ![image](https://github.com/ocoretech/Sahil-workbook/assets/67775716/274d7b37-b714-4f27-b4ac-12571d229213)